blokks/legacy-docs/src/content/creating-your-schedule/campaign-theme.md

 # Campaign theme

 The campaign theme is perfect for launching a new company or product.
-It displays a MailChimp sign-up form, a full-size background image, your site title and description, and a link list.
+It displays a MailChimp sign-up form, a full-size background image, your site title and description, and a link list. `Hoi niekie`